Stuff Worth Reading

 - “The China Study” by T. Colin Campbell, PhD & Thomas M. Campbell II, MD (2006).
 This book is written in such a way that makes reading easy for those of us not familiar with medical terminology.
 These factual, government-funded, scientific studies were performed mostly in Asia over dozens of years.
 Don’t let the word “China” confuse you about its relevance in North America.
 The findings are relevant if you’re a human being, regardless of geography or race.

 The results from The China Study were revealing and ground-breaking.
 But not what the government wanted to hear, so the information went “underground”.
-So, it became a secret known only to very few in medical and scientific circles – until the Drs.
+It became a secret known only to very few in medical and scientific circles – until the Drs.
 Campbell wrote this book.
 If you only read one book in your life, this should be it!
 Also, check out his website Center for Nutrition Studies where you can learn just about every thing to do with health.
 You can even take courses for Certificates and get Credits for Continuing Education in the field of nutrition.

 - “Quantum Wellness: a Practical and Spiritual guide to Health and Happiness” by Kathy Freston (2008).
 If you like reading, this is one of many inspirational books written by this author.
 She will open your eyes to a different reality.
 Let her gently guide you to make worthwhile changes that will benefit your health and make this world a better place.
 Check out her site Kathy Freston for more books and advice.